Carl R. de Boor

 Carl-Wilhelm Reinhold de Boor (born 3 December 1937) is an American mathematician and professor emeritus at the University of Wisconsin–Madison.

-In 1993, de Boor was elected as a member into the National Academy of Engineering for contributions to numerical analysis and methods in particular numerical tools used in computer-aided design.
+In 1993, he was elected as a member of the National Academy of Engineering for contributions to numerical analysis and methods in particular numerical tools used in computer-aided design.

 Early life

-Born in Stolp, Germany (now, as part of Poland, called Słupsk), as the seventh of eight children born to Werner (an anti-Nazi Lutheran minister) and Toni de Boor in 1937, he fled in 1945 with his family, settling eventually in Schwerin, then part of East Germany.
-As a child, he was often ill, suffering from a variety of conditions.
-In 1955, young Carl took advantage of the temporary political thaw following Joseph Stalin's death in 1953, obtained a one-month visa to West Germany and biked there, then decided to stay when he learned there that his application to Humboldt University (in East Berlin) for the study of chemistry had been turned down (because of his poor performance in mathematics).
-However, Otto Friedrich (a brother of Carl's father's first wife) was willing and able to help him.
-Two years later, he met and fell in love with Otto's niece, Matilda Friedrich, the daughter of Carl Friedrich, the political scientist and constitutional scholar.
-With the support of the Friedrich family, Carl emigrated to the United States in 1959, learning English on his trip across the Atlantic (he could read Beatrix Potter when he boarded the boat).
+de Boor was born in Stolp, Germany (now Słupsk, Poland), in 1937, as the seventh of eight children born to Werner (an anti-Nazi Lutheran minister) and Toni de Boor.
+The family fled in 1945, settling in Schwerin, then part of East Germany.
+He stayed in West Germany when his application to study chemistry at Humboldt University in East Berlin was turned down.
+He was supported by Otto Friedrich, the brother of Carl's father's first wife.
+Two years later, he began a romantic relationship with Otto's niece, Matilda Friedrich, the daughter of political scientist Carl Friedrich.
+With the support of the Friedrich family, Carl emigrated to the United States in 1959, learning English on his trip across the Atlantic.

 Education and career

 de Boor discussing his life and career.

-Having earned only a high school diploma after three and a half years of study at Hamburg University, de Boor entered Harvard University as a graduate student of mathematics.
-After working for a year as a research assistant to Garrett Birkhoff, he went to work for General Motors Research in Warren, Michigan, where he met splines.
-He received his first postgraduate degree, a Ph.D. from the University of Michigan, in 1966, and then became an assistant professor at Purdue University.
-In 1972, he accepted a position as professor of mathematics and computer science at the University of Wisconsin–Madison, working out of the UW's Army Math Research Center, which had recently been bombed in opposition to the Vietnam War.
+Having left Hamburg University without a degree, de Boor enrolled as a mathematics graduate student at Harvard.
+He worked briefly as a research assistant to Garrett Birkhoff before joining General Motors Research in Warren, Michigan, where he first encountered splines.
+He earned his Ph.D. from the University of Michigan in 1966, then joined Purdue University as an assistant professor.
+In 1972, he moved to the University of Wisconsin–Madison as a professor of mathematics and computer science, based at the Army Math Research Center.